GalKJ/galjonesportfolio/docs/open-webui-setup.md

 # Steps to run open-webui locally:

-1. open docker and check open-webui container is running
+1. Open docker and check open-webui container is running
 2. open terminal and run the following command

 ```bash